Examination and assessment

 - There are three regular examination periods:

 |First term||First week of the second term (January)|

 |Second term||Last week of second term (March/early April)|

 |Third term||Last week of third term (June)|

-- The resit examinations are organised in the second half of August/first half of September, and can be done at any of the nine partner universities.
+- The resit examinations are organised in the second half of August/first half of September, and can be done at any of the six partner universities.